-The city of Cusco (Cuzco) is most often used as a base of operations to visit the main attractions of Peru.
+The city of Cuzco is most often used as a base of operations to visit the main attractions of Peru.

-Cusco is the city we arrive to visit Machu Picchu, but many people do not stop to know Cusco and run out to the lost city of the Incas.
+Cusco is the city we arrive at and then go on to visit Machu Picchu, but many people do not stop to know Cuzco and run out to the lost city of the Incas.

-In addition, another good thing about the city of Cusco/Cuzco is that you can visit it walking.
-And you will also find nice accommodations, at a good price and well located.
+Also, another good thing about the city of Cusco/Cuzco is that you can visit it walking.
+You will also find nice accommodations at a good price and well located.
 Shall we?

 Plaza de Armas, Main Square of Cusco

-In the heart of Cuzco we find its Plaza de Armas, which although it does not seem like it was a swamp.
-Yes, as you read, before the Incas arrived in Cusco, the Plaza de Armas was a swamp that they dried, bringing sand from the Peruvian coast.
+In the heart of Cuzco, we find its Plaza de Armas.
+Although it does not seem like a swamp, as you read, before the Incas arrived in Cusco, the Plaza de Armas was a swamp that they dried by bringing sand from the Peruvian coast.

 Cusco Cathedral is an imposing building that we find in the Plaza de Armas of the city.
-It has a mix of styles in its architecture, as it has Gothic, Mannerist and Baroque renaissance characteristics.
-On both sides it is guarded by two towers.
-Inside you can see Cusqueñas works of art.
+Its architecture has a mix of styles, as it has Gothic, Mannerist, and Baroque renaissance characteristics.

-In addition to the Cathedral, in Cusco we will find many churches.
-The most outstanding are: La Compañía, La merced, Santo Domingo or Qoricancha, San Blas and Santa Catalina.
+In addition to the Cathedral in Cusco, you will find many churches.
+The most outstanding are La Compañía, La Merced, Santo Domingo or Qoricancha, San Blas, and Santa Catalina.

 The neighborhood of San Blas

 The neighborhood of San Blas, the neighborhood of the artisans of Cuzco, is a must-visit.